julelang/manual/src/some-questions.md

 ### Is Jule experimental?

-No. Jule itself is not experimental.
-But it may contain some experimental ideas in itself.
-However, we often avoid adding experimental things to the language before they are sufficiently well designed and implemented.
+No. Jule itself is not experimental but it may contain some experimental ideas in itself.
+However, we often avoid adding experimental features to the language before they are sufficiently well designed and implemented.

-### What is the experimental feature?
+### What are experimental features?

-Experimental features are those that are not yet stable or expected to be, and are still in the development phase.
+Experimental features are not yet stable or expected to be, and are still in the development phase.
 These features may have various issues and are not guaranteed to become stable in the final version.
 In other words, experimental features may be cancelled and removed.

 ### What languages inspired Jule the most?

 Only two languages: Go and Rust.
 Mostly Go.

-### Why Jule uses exceptionals instead other error handling methods?
+### Why does Jule use exceptionals instead of other error handling methods?

-Because exceptional handling is considered more successful and safe in using an alternative value or handling exceptional and returning in elegant.
+Exceptional handling is considered to be more efficient and safer in using an alternative value or handling exceptional and returning in elegant.

-Exceptionals was evaluated as more suitable in terms of readability and safety.
+Exceptionals were evaluated as more suitable in terms of readability and safety.
 Optional types can be checked at any time.
 Exceptionals are particularly useful for error handling and can be used somewhat like optionals.
 It is required to be checked by the developer and this must be done instantly, that is, the check is not postponed, unlike optional types.

 Exceptionals are typically similar to Go's `error` returns.
 However, in Go, error returns can be easily ignored, and it is easy to forget this because it is necessary to know the return type to understand that the ignored return is an error.
 Although this is especially true for functions that do not return errors and always return a nil error because they implement an interface, such as `strings.Builder`, the relevant function may return an error in future implementations.
 Ignoring this may cause various problems when switching between versions.
 This is also an uncertainty for new contributors until they look at the documentation.

 Due to these problems, Jule adopted the exceptionals design.
 They basically provide a hybrid experience of Go's error-handling method and optional types.
-Exceptions due to strict behavior aim to solve all these problems.
+Exceptions aim to solve all these problems due to their strict design.

 Its most obvious feature is that even if an exception is not discussed, it remains clear that it is an exception.
-This solves the ignore issue mentioned for Go's method.
+This solves Go's ignoring issue.

-Simply placing `!` at the end of an exceptional function call indicates that there is no special handling for that exception, but that a possible exception will result in panic.
-This makes it easier to spot potential exceptions in the future, and a senior or new contributor can easily tell when reading the code that whether a function is exceptional.
+Simply placing `!` at the end of an exceptional function call indicates that there is no special handling for the exception and that a possible exception should result in a panic.
+This makes it easy to spot exceptional functions (and potential exceptions) while reading the code.

-**The Proposal for Go's Error Handling**
+#### The Proposal for Go's Error Handling

-An issue ([#71203](https://github.com/golang/go/issues/71203)) was opened for the Go language on January 10, 2025, and was later converted into a discussion ([#71460](https://github.com/golang/go/discussions/71460)).
-This proposal suggests a new syntax for error handling in Go, which bears similarities to Jule's exceptional syntax, with some important differences.
+An issue ([#71203](https://github.com/golang/go/issues/71203)) containing a proposal was opened for the Go language on January 10, 2025 and was later converted to a discussion ([#71460](https://github.com/golang/go/discussions/71460)).
+This proposal suggests implementing a new syntax for error handling, which would bear similarities to Jule's exceptional syntax, with some important differences.
 The fact that Jule is largely influenced by Go and the opening of such a proposal supports our belief that adopting the exceptional design for error handling may be a good approach.

 Although this proposal is not related to Jule, with this proposal and the contributions of Go's large community, we now have more insights into this type of design.
 Therefore, we thank the Go community.